DakNewcomb/Mod_2_VBA_challenge/README.md

               -Calculate and define the total volume for each stock.
               -Determine and define the greatest percent increase, decrease, and total volume along with their associated ticker.

+Creator's note:
+    I have included a file with the full code and a screenshot of the first sheet titled "2018."